project-everest/everparse/doc/index.rst

 <https://github.com/project-everest/everparse/blob/master/LICENSE>`_.

-Additionally, the licenses of all dependencies included in the EverParse binary packages (F\*, KReMLin, z3, EverCrypt, clang-format) are all stored in the ``licenses/`` subdirectory of the EverParse binary package once extracted.
+Additionally, the licenses of all dependencies included in the EverParse binary packages (F\*, KaRaMeL, z3, EverCrypt, clang-format) are all stored in the ``licenses/`` subdirectory of the EverParse binary package once extracted.